JustinHu1988/linux-learning/linux-note.md

 It is often useful to know exactly which of the four kinds of commands is being used and Linux provides a couple of ways to find out.

 #### type
+The type command is a shell builtin that display the kind of command the shell will execute, given a particular command name.
+It works like this:

+    type command-name

+####  which
+Sometimes there is more than one version of an executable program installed on a system.
+While this is not very common on desktop systems, it's not unusual on large servers.
+To determine the exact location of a given executable, the which command is used:

+    which ls
+    -> /bin/ls

+which only works for executable programs, not builtins nor aliases(aliases maybe ok?) that are substitutes for actual executable programs.
+When we try to use which on a shell builtin, for example, cd, we either get no response or an error message.

+#### help
+bash has a built-in help facility available for each of the shell builtins.
+To use it, type "help" followed by the name of the shell builtin.
+For example:

+    help cd

+#### --help
+Many executable programs support a "--help" option that displays a description of the command's supported syntax and options.
+For example:

+    mkdir --help

+Some programs don't support the "--help" option, but try it anyway.
+Often it results in an error message that will reveal the same usage information.

+#### man
+Most executable programs intended for command line use provide a formal piece of documentation called a manual or man page.
+A special paging program called man is used to view them.
+It is used like this:

+    man program-name

+Man pages vary somewhat in format but generally contain a title, a synopsis of the command's syntax, a description of the command's purpose, and a listing and description of each of the command's options.
+Man pages, however, do not usually include examples, and are intended as a reference, not a tutorial.

+On most Linux systems, man uses less to display the manual page, so all of the familiar less commands work while displaying the page.

+The "manual" that man displays is broken into sections and not only covers user commands but also system administration commands, programing interfaces, file formats and more.

+**Man Page Organization**

+1. User commands
+2. Programming interfaces kernel system calls
+3. Programming interfaces to the C library
+4. Special files such as device nodes and drivers
+5. File formats
+6. Games and amusements such as screen savers
+7. Miscellaneous
+8. System administration commands

+Sometimes we need to look in a specific section of the manual to find what we are looking for.
+This is particularly true if we are looking for a file format that is also the name of a command.
+Without specifying a section number, we will always get the first instance of a match, probably in section 1.
+To specify a section number, we use man like this:

+    man section_number search_term

+#### apropos
+It is also possible to search the list of man pages for possible matches based on a search term.
+It's very crude but sometimes helpful.
+Here is an example of a search for man pages using search term "floppy":

+    apropos floppy

+The first field in each line of output is the name of the man page, the second field shows the section.
+Note that the man command with the "-k" option performs the exact same function as apropos.

+#### whatis
+The whatis program displays the name and a one line description of a man page matching a specified keyword:

+>The Most Brutal Man Page Of Them All
+As we have seen, the manual pages supplied with Linux and other Unix-like systems are intended as reference documentation and not as tutorials.
+Many man pages are hard to read, but I think that the grand prize for difficulty has got to go to the man page for bash.
+It is very accurate and concise, as well as being extremely complete.
+So check it out if you dare and look forward to the day when you can read it and it all makes sense.

+#### info
+The GNU Project provides an alternative to man pages for their programs, called "info".
+Info pages are hyperlinked much like web pages.

+    info program_name

+The info program reads info files, which are tree structured into individual nodes, each containing a single topic.
+Info files contain hyperlinks that can move you from node to node.
+A hyperlink can be identified by its leading asterisk, and is activated by placing the cursor upon it and pressing the enter key.

+To invoke info, type "info" followed optionally by the name of a program.Below is a table of commands used to control the reader while displaying an info page:

+- ? - Display command help
+- PgUp or Backspace
+- PgDn or Space
+- n - Display the next node
+- p - Display the previous node
+- u - Display the parent node of the currently displayed node, usually a menu.
+- Enter - Follow the hyperlink at the cursor location
+- q - Quit

+Most of the command line programs we have discussed so far are part of the GNU Project's "coreutils" package, so typing:

+    info coreutils

+will display a menu page with hyperlinks to each program contained in the coreutils package.

 ### linux文件扩展名